noahlarsen26/Mars-Weather-App/README.md

 This was a project that I built in order to help myself learn React and SCSS.
 Project goals included familiarizing myself with the basics of React and SCSS such as, Props and Hooks in React, and variables and nesting in SCSS.

-I originally set out to build an application similar to a weather app for earth displaying information such as sunny/cloudy, humidity, etc., but the API didn't have that information so I opted to only show Fahrenheit and Celsius air temperature.
+I originally set out to build an application similar to a weather app for earth displaying information such as sunny/cloudy, humidity, etc., but the API didn't have that information so I opted to only show the air temperature in Celsius and Fahrenheit.

 One of the main challenges I ran into was